What we can learn from a Homeless Man

 On the street of Philadelphia, one of the largest homeless communities in the United States, we see our brothers every day, trying to invoke our mercy and remind us of our alms with cardboard signs that sum up the issues of their frustrations.
 Not every one of our brothers in need are crazy or drug addicts, though even if they were, our responsibility would not change.
 But the signs don't invoke our love for them, they ignites our disdain for those who need us. yeah some of use will give a quarter, or if exceptionally generous a dollar.
 Where most of swerve into the far lane causing the driver next to us to nearly crash just so the we can avoid our brothers.

 We justify our failure to give alms, by saying things like;

 “I don’t have any change” or “they will only use the money for drugs or alcohol” Or the always pious “I’ll buy them something to eat, but I won’t give the money” yet we can’t remember when the last time we actually bought our Brother in need something to eat.

-Today, many Philadelphians justify their lack of care for their brothers on Mayor Nutter’s ban on giving money to our brothers, on feeding our brothers on street corners and on taking food into the parks our brothers can have a warm meal.
+Today, many Philadelphians justify their lack of care for their brothers on Mayor Nutter’s ban on giving money to our brothers, or feeding our brothers on street corners and on taking food into the parks so that our brothers can have a warm meal.
 Proverbs 14:3 , Proverbs 29:7 What type of administration bans helping your Brother? the irony is that we are called the City of Brotherly Love